 Steel

 Not as common as aluminium or carbon but you still find some steel road bikes on the market.
-Steel is excellent as it is exceptionally strong and comfortable.
+What makes steel an excellent frame material is that it is exceptionally strong and comfortable.
 The reason it is so comfortable is that steel can flex but still retain its strength so dulls even large vibrations from the road.
-The trade-off to steel is that it is a bit heavier than other materials but the ride quality is amazing even over poor tarmac surfaces and you sacrifice some pedalling efficiency due to the bendy frame but really, you are buying a steel frame for comfort and strength.
+The trade-offs to steel are that it is a bit heavier than other materials and you sacrifice some pedalling efficiency due to the bendy frame but really, you are buying a steel frame for comfort and strength.
 You will find different grades of steel and the more you spend, the lighter and more comfortable the frame will be.
+Genesis make an excellent steel bike and nbow is a great time to pick up a discounted Genesis gravel for sale.

 What are Gravel Bikes?